 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain or discomfort, uneven heartbeat, pain in the shoulders, arms, jaw, or neck
+- Chest pain or discomfort, pain in the shoulders, arms, jaw, or neck

 - Headache, confusion, unusual drowsiness, tiredness, weakness, or feeling of sluggishness, blurred vision